-Risk Scenarios 1 2 3 4 5 6 7 8 Underlying Price Variation 1/3 -1/3 2/3 -2/3 1 -1 2 -2 Weight Fraction Considered 100% 100% 100% 100% 100% 100% 35% 35% Expressed in scan range
+Risk Scenarios 1 2 3 4 5 6 7 8 Underlying Price Variation 1/3 -1/3 2/3 -2/3 1 -1 2 -2 Weight Fraction Considered 100% 100% 100% 100% 100% 100% 35% 35% Expressed in scan range risk scenarios.

-For Options contracts belonging to the same Combined Commodity, the Risk Engine first calculates the Risk Arrays for each Option contract and for each one of the eight risk scenarios.
 The Risk Engine then adds up the Risk Arrays results of all Options contracts under the same risk scenario.
 For example, for two Options contracts O1 and O2 on the Underlying Interest XX, the same scenarios are performed for each Option contract, and then, they are added up.
-Therefore, the Risk Array value for O1 under the risk scenario 1 is added up to the Risk Array value for O2 under the risk scenario 2 is added up to the Risk Array value for O1 under the risk scenario 2 is added up to the Risk Array value amongst the eight values is the Scanning Risk of this Combined Commodity.
+Therefore, the Risk Array value for O1 under the risk scenario 1 is added up to the Risk Array value for O2 under the risk scenario 2 is added up to the Risk Array value for O1 under the risk scenario 2 is added up to the Risk Array value for O2 under the risk scenario 2, and so on.
+The largest total Risk Array value amongst the eight values is the Scanning Risk of this Combined Commodity.
 The details of this method are described in the section on Risk Arrays.